sourcegraph/handbook/content/product-engineering/engineering/cloud/devops/index.md

-# Cloud Software-as-a-Service Team
+# Cloud DevOps Team

 ## Vision

-TBA.
+The two primary pillars of the Cloud Team are Availability and Observability as defined in [RFC 498](https://docs.google.com/document/d/1FOuWZk6wdL7vOA09pb8ILyBYuQ8tEe5saAxebjKduBw/edit#heading=h.trqab8y0kufp)

+This team ensures that Sourcegraph.com has the same reliability and availability as other world-class SaaS offerings.
+This team is also responsible for Observability monitoring and tooling to ensure that we are meeting these goals.

 More can be found in our [Cloud Vision](../../cloud/index.md#vision)

 ## Areas of Ownership

 The Cloud DevOps team is responsible for the infrastructure used to host Sourcegraph.com.
 This includes but is not limited to dashboard and observability, uptime and reliability, and managing our cloud provider resources.
-This team works closely with the other teams in the Cloud org to ensure sourcegraph.com is available and functional for our users
+This team works closely with the other teams in the Cloud org to ensure sourcegraph.com is available and functional for our users.
+Notably, this team has the ability to slow or stop rollouts to Sourcegraph.com if needed to improve stability.

+This team is responsible for the continuous deployment of Sourcegraph.com

+Our Cloud monitoring infrastructure (Prometheus / Grafana)

 ## Members